netmanthan/ShoperPrimeHO/README.md

 ## Learning and community

-1. [Frappe School](https://frappe.school) - Learn NETMANTHAN and ERPNext from the various courses by the maintainers or from the community.
+1. [shopersolutions.com](https://shopersolutions.com) - Learn NETMANTHAN and ERPNext from the various courses by the maintainers or from the community.
 2. [Official documentation](https://docs.shopersolutions.com/) - Extensive documentation for ERPNext.
 3. [Discussion Forum](https://discuss.shopersolutions.com/) - Engage with community of ERPNext users and service providers.
-4. [Telegram Group](https://t.me/erpnexthelp) - Get instant help from huge community of users.
+4. [Telegram Group](https://t.me/shopersolutions) - Get instant help from huge community of users.

 ## Contributing